JCE 97.03 March 2020 Issue Highlights

 Developing Students’ Scientific Reasoning

-The March 2020 issue of the Journal of Chemical Education is now available to subscribers.
+The March 2020 issue of the Journal of Chemical Education is now available online(link is external) to subscribers.
 Topics featured in this issue include: nanochemistry; innovative curriculum; teaching with games; teaching with food chemistry and natural products; infrared applications; analysis using color, images, and visualization; environmental chemistry; computer-aided organic chemistry; synthesis laboratories; physical chemistry; graduate school climate assessment; chemical education research: introductory chemistry and student success.

 Cover: Nanochemistry